Emese92/_bar-project/README.md

 - The photos used on the home and sign up page are from [Pexels](https://www.pexels.com/sv-se/) and the pictures for the cocktail menu are from [Unsplash](https://unsplash.com/).
 - Website for responsiveness photo is from [Am I Responsive](http://ami.responsivedesign.is/#).
 - Box shadows were taken from [CSS Scan](https://getcssscan.com/css-box-shadow-examples).
-- [Css Formatter](https://webformatter.com/css) was used to clean up the code.
 - Thank you for my mentor for reviewing and helping with design and code.

-# Text technologies
+# Technologies
+- CSS
+- HTML
 - The fonts used were taken from [Google Fonts](https://fonts.google.com/).
    - Didact Gothic
    - Roboto Condensed
+- [Css Formatter](https://webformatter.com/css) was used to clean up the code.
+- Framework was not used for this project.